What Is Sleep Debt?

 Immune Function

-Sleeping under 7 hours makes you three times more likely to develop a cold when exposed to a virus.
-Vaccine efficacy is also reduced in sleep-deprived individuals.
+Sleeping under 7 hours makes you roughly three times more likely to develop a cold after virus exposure.
+Vaccine efficacy is also measurably reduced in sleep-deprived individuals.

 Add 60–90 minutes per night

-This is the most evidence-based recovery method.
+This is the most evidence-backed recovery method.
 Rather than sleeping 12 hours once, consistently add an hour to your nightly sleep.
-This allows your body to complete extra cycles without disrupting your circadian rhythm.
+This lets your body complete extra cycles without disrupting your circadian rhythm.

 Keep your wake time consistent

-Your wake time is the anchor of your circadian rhythm.
-Even when recovering from sleep debt, try not to vary your wake time by more than 30 minutes on weekends.
-Adjusting bedtime is fine; your sleep anchor should stay fixed.
+Your wake time anchors your circadian rhythm.
+Even while recovering, try not to vary it by more than 30 minutes on weekends.
+Shift your bedtime earlier instead — your wake anchor should stay fixed.

-A 20-minute nap before 3 PM can reduce daytime sleepiness without interfering with night sleep.
-Avoid longer naps during recovery as they reduce sleep pressure and make it harder to fall asleep at night.
+A 20-minute nap before 3 PM reduces daytime sleepiness without interfering with night sleep.
+Avoid longer naps during recovery — they reduce sleep pressure and make it harder to fall asleep on time.

 Frequently Asked Questions